 - Gifts you don’t use – get rid of them.

 - Don’t demote clothes to ‘wear around the house or as pjs” They always sit around unworn.
 Except for Kondo’s much-loved shirt that was demoted to a cleaning top that no one is allowed to see her in.

 In summary to the above, I find she can be a bit too absolute in her direction.
 The above will differ from person to person.
 Some keep cards as sentimental items, some actually do love wearing their old shirt as a PJ top.
 Everyone is unique, has different likes and dislikes, different beliefs in reusing items and so on.
 Being so directive to each client really sucks the individuality of it out for them.
 So keep that in mind when you’re working through your stuff.

+So that concludes my Marie Kondo book review.
 As you can see, there’s good in there (read another of my blogs about 10 Tips To A Tidier Life from Marie Kondo), there is some quirky and weird.
 Does her philosophy work for you?
 Can you start decluttering your clothes and think “Does this spark joy?”